venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 You can improve the performance if your machine is PC based or ARM based (some) with the KVM (kernel virtual machine) and your vitualization support from hardware!

+Hardware virtualization only could be possible when host and guest are same or similar architecture.

 #### Checking Virtualization Hardware support

 You must check if your CPU support emulation by the command:
-`grep "vmx|svm" /proc/cpuinfo | uniq`, this is necesary for `kvm` implementation, if the above command does not show nothing you cannot do such emulation.
+`apk add arch-install-scripts && lscpu | grep Virtualization`, this is necesary for `kvm` implementation, if the above command does not show nothing you cannot do such emulation.

 #### Installation qemu with KVM